Georgia Multi-Tiered System of Supports (GaMTSS)

 Teaming

 GaMTSS encourages structured collaboration to support the whole child.
-Rather than working in isolation, teams can be streamlined to problem solve together maximizing time, resources, and expertise.
+When staff members work in teams to problem solve, rather than in isolation, they maximize time, resources, and expertise.

 Multi-level Prevention

-1. Multi-level: GaMTSS includes three tiers.
-The purpose or intent of the tiers is not to categorize students; instead, it is a prevention model to establish a continuum of supports including high quality core instruction, interventions, and supports.
+- Multi-level: GaMTSS includes three tiers.
+The purpose or intent of the tiers is not to categorize students; instead, it is a prevention model to establish a continuum of supports including high quality core instruction and evidence-based interventions.
 Tier 1 provides academic, behavior, and wellbeing support for 100% of students.
 Interventions and supports delivered in the Advanced Tiers are designed to meet the needs of about 20% of students through the implementation of targeted groups at Tier 2 and individualized student interventions at Tier 3.

-2. Prevention: GaMTSS is grounded in the premise that focusing on prevention is better than waiting and responding to problems as they arise.
-Decision rules support preventative decision making by helping educators determine the most efficient approach for addressing challenges.
-For example, a district or school may create a Tier 1 decision rule stating 80% of students should be reading at grade level.
+- Prevention: GaMTSS is grounded in the premise that focusing on prevention is better than waiting and responding to problems as they arise.
+Decision guidelines support preventative decision making by helping educators determine the most efficient approach for addressing challenges.
+For example, a district or school may create a Tier 1 decision guideline stating 80% of students should be reading at grade level.

 Evaluation